NYC --:--

 Strategy 14: Measurement That Actually Matters

-What it is: Focusing measurement efforts on metrics that directly correlate with business growth rather than vanity metrics or traditional marketing KPIs.
+What it is: Focusing measurement efforts on metrics that directly correlate with business growth rather than vanity metrics.

 Strategy 15: AI-Native Marketing Operations